ni/nimble/packages/nimble-components/src/table/specs/table-data-api.md

 }
 ```

 -   View templating can access named columns in some scenarios.
-For instance, given a row type of `Person`, that has a field `friends` in it whose value was another table, a user could define FAST ViewTemplate in the following way:
+For instance, given a row type of `Person`, that has a field `friends` in it whose value was another table, a user could define a FAST ViewTemplate in the following way:

 ```ts
 const rowTemplate = (index: number): ViewTemplate<any, Table<Person>> => html<